-Ukraine has a developed network of main oil pipelines, petroleum product pipelines and gas pipelines, the average life of which is more than 30 years.
+Ukraine has a developed network of main oil pipelines, petroleum product pipelines and gas pipelines, their average life being more than 30 years.
 The first built oil pipelines have been operating for more than 48 years [1, 2].
-The long-term interaction of the metal pipe with the environment leads to the intensification of corrosion processes, to the degradation of the wall material physical and mechanical properties of the steel pipe.
+The long-term interaction of the metal pipe with the environment leads to the intensification of corrosion processes, to the degradation of the wall material physical and mechanical properties of the steel pipe [3].

 The lifetime of Ukrainian main gas and oil pipelines system is in many cases approaching the planned one.
-The numerous corrosion damage of the outer surfaces of pipes has been found that aggravates the problem of further reliable and safe operation.
+The numerous corrosion damage of the outer surfaces of pipes has been found that aggravates further reliable and safe operation.

 Oil pipelines operate under influence of various factors, which include temperature fluctuations, corrosive - aggressive media with a wide spectrum of their parameters, dynamic loads, etc. The most negative influence on the life of pipelines is corrosion - aggressive media [4, 5, 6].
 Corrosion-hazardous sections regardless of the medium corrosive aggressiveness indicators and the presence of earth currents include: floodplain; irrigated land; swamps and waterlogged soils; underwater transitions; industrial and household drains; rubbish and slag dumps; field warehouses of mineral fertilizers [7].
-Corrosion may be aggravated by the occurrence of galvanic couples in the case of alternation of different composition soils under the influence of temperature factors, technology-related human activity, due to the development of microbiological organisms.
+Corrosion may be aggravated by the occurrence of galvanic couples in the case of alternation of different composition soils under the temperature influence factors, technology-related human activity, due to the development of microbiological organisms.

 The analysis of the causes of pipeline failures shows that the most frequent damage of steel tubes are blowholes, caused by corrosion of pipes [8, 9].
-The process of working out the design service life takes place against the backdrop of the metal pipe electrochemical corrosion development, which causes a decrease in the structure wall thickness, and therefore a gradual decrease in the structural life.
+The process of working out the design service life takes place against the backdrop of the metal pipe electrochemical corrosion development, which causes a decrease in the wall thicness, and therefore a gradual decrease in the structural life.